jacobsstarks/Project1-Automated-ELK-Stack-Deployment/README.md

   [filebeat-playbook.yml](/Playbooks/filebeat-playbook.yml) installs filebeat monitoring program on the virtual machines within the NightoftheLivingBread virtual network

-  [filebeat-playbbok.yml](/Playbooks/filebeat-playbook.yml) installs filebeat monitoring program on the virtual machines within the NightoftheLivingBread virtual network
+  [metricbeat-playbbok.yml](/Playbooks/metricbeat-playbook.yml) installs metricbeat monitoring program on the virtual machines within the NightoftheLivingBread virtual network

 This document contains the following details:
 - Description of the Topology